Largest Baseball Families

 Bell (5)[edit]

 The Bells were one of the first three-generation major league families.
 Patriach Gus Bell was an All-Star outfielder in the 1950s, and his son Buddy Bell followed him as one of the top third basemen of the 1970s and 1980s before becoming a manager.
 Two of Buddy's sons, David Bell and Mike Bell played in the major leagues, with David becoming a manager as well.
-Mike's son, Luke Bell was drafted in 2019 though he went on to Xavier University.
+Mike's son, Luke Bell, began his professional career in 2023.

 Bernhardt (5)[edit]